Updated At: Apr 8, 2026

 Is Pin or Juicebox better for small recruiting teams?

 Pin is the stronger fit for small teams.
-Both offer free tiers, but Pin's paid plans start at $100/mo with ATS integrations included.
-Juicebox starts at $99/seat/mo but locks ATS access behind its enterprise Business plan.
-Pin also bundles outreach, scheduling, and a team inbox in one platform - small teams benefit from fewer tools to manage.
+Both offer free tiers, but Pin's paid plans start at $100/seat/mo with ATS integrations and AI agents included.
+Juicebox raised its lowest plan to $139/seat/mo and charges an extra $200/seat/mo for AI Agents - meaning a small team pays significantly more for fewer features.
+Pin also bundles multi-channel outreach, scheduling, and a team inbox in one platform.

 Does Juicebox support multi-channel outreach like Pin?

-Not natively.
-Pin sends outreach across email, LinkedIn, and SMS from one workflow, delivering a 48% response rate.
-Juicebox's outreach is primarily email-based.
-LinkedIn outreach requires Juicebox's Chrome extension, which carries documented risk of LinkedIn account restrictions.
-For recruiters who need to reach candidates across multiple channels, Pin's native approach is more reliable.
+No. Pin sends outreach across email, LinkedIn, and SMS from one workflow, delivering a 48% response rate.
+Juicebox dropped LinkedIn outreach support in 2026 and is now email-only.
+For recruiters who need to reach candidates across multiple channels, Pin is the only option between the two.
+Email-only outreach significantly limits candidate response rates.

 How do Pin and Juicebox candidate databases compare?